 Does your lifestyle involve being outdoors?
 If so, have you thought about skin damage from the outdoors?
 I spend a large portion of my time outside in the summers farming, but I also like to hike, bike ride, snowshoe and cross country ski.
 Being outside has many health benefits.
 UV light on the skin boosts vitamin D levels which supports strong bones and even reduces your risk of cancer.
 UV light also stimulates endorphins which improve mode and help stress relief.
 However, if you spend much time outside you may have noticed the damaging effects the outdoors has on your skin.
 Your skin needs vitamin C to help maintain collagen and antioxidants to decrease damage caused by free radical formation and other cellular damage.
+Don’t worry, Colorado Aromatics products were formulated to help your skin recover from these stresses.

 There are 5 main weather elements that damage skin; UV light from the sun, lack of humidity, wind, temperature and altitude.